KaspervdHeijden/dotfiles/README.md

 git config --local dotfiles.checkLineEndings 0;
 ```

-This needs to be done on every machine, since git varaibles aren't
+This needs to be done on every machine, since git variables aren't
 part of the repository itself.

 #### Prompt